-single solo traveler.
-But again, I really don’t want to write explicitly about it.
-If you want to know how to venture out into the world as a woman on your own, there are other blogs who have written extensively about both, so I don’t want to bore you with tips a la ‘take a book to a restaurant’ or ‘take a whistle’.
+So I guess technically I would need to check the box single solo traveler but the last thing I want to do is describe myself as yet another solo female traveler.
+If you want to know how to venture out into the world as a woman on your own, there are other blogs who have written extensively about both, so I don’t want to bore you with tips a la ‘take a book to a restaurant’ or ‘take a whistle’ (for that you could just read my book!).
 I also still harbor some hope that the occasional guy reads this (though my stats tell a different story) and I want to be at least prepared.

 The solo travel part, however, is a different thing, because last night I remembered my first solo trip and it got me so excited that I had to share it.
 For the sake of the story, let’s disregard the fact that by the time this trip came along I had already moved to America twice, back to Germany once, and currently lived in South Africa.
 But that was all moving, not traveling.

 All in all, it was the perfect trip and traveling alone made this trip entirely mine.
-While you can say that I only took tentative baby steps in paradise with my solo travel in the Seychelles, it did lay the groundwork of all solo trips to come: knowing that I like my own company.
+While you can say that I only took tentative baby steps in paradise with my solo travel in Seychelles, it did lay the groundwork of all solo trips to come: knowing that I like my own company.

-And if you really want some tips for solo travel in the Seychelles (or in any other honeymoon destination for that matter), here you are…
+And if you really want some tips for solo travel in Seychelles (or in any other honeymoon destination for that matter), here you are…

-* Also, if you ever see someone’s significant other lounging in the shallow water like a mermaid wearing a red speedo while having his picture taken, you start to seriously rethink the concept of marriage.
-Personally I had never been so happy to be on my own after witnessing that.
+- Also, if you ever see someone’s significant other lounging in the shallow water like a mermaid wearing a red speedo while having his picture taken, you start to seriously rethink the concept of marriage.
+Personally, I had never been so happy to be on my own after witnessing that.